Frequently Asked Questions

 Thus, while Fellow Member Trainer (FMT) are certainly entitled to set their own admission criteria, upon the completion of such training IANLP certification can only take place once a student can produce a IANLP certificate for the preceding certification level.

 Please ask your FMT IANLP for post-certification of your NLP Practitioner certificate that is issued from another training provider not qualified by the IANLP.
-These guidelines (Procedure for granting equivalency) apply.
+These guidelines (Procedure for Granting Equivalency) apply and this checklist might be useful.

 In regards to providing opportunities to gather experience in working as assistants to nlp trainers, we want to emphasize that it is entirely up to the individual Fellow Member Trainer IANLP to offer or accept such positions.